bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Web-Developer-s-Technical-Glossary.md

 **Declarations** — in JavaScript declarations are `var`, `const` and `let` for
 the creation of variables, constants and lexically scoped variables.

 **Closure** — the scope where a variable can be accessed.
-A function used within another function can access the parent function's variables since its scope extends to its parent.
+A function used within another function can access the parent function’s variables since its scope extends to its parent.

 In this example, the variable `color` is accessible to the function `displayColor()`.